800-450-6118

 Wrist splints to avoid

 The most popular splints people (wrongly) use for carpal tunnel syndrome are listed below.
 These are NOT designed for carpal tunnel syndrome and should be avoided.
-Using them can cause more harm if you have this condition.
+Using them can cause more harm if you have this disorder.

 wrist splints to avoid